Board of Commissioners

 To provide necessary services to safeguard the well-being and safety of the citizens.

-Robert Lapin, Chair
+Robert Lapin, Commissioner

 Robert Lapin was born September 9, 1964 in Kansas City, Missouri.
 He is married to Lori Belson Lapin and they have three children: Harrison, Max and Jack.